The Bastille of Grenoble is the city’s most obvious tourist attraction. You can see it from most of the city centre.

-The girls were in various states of grump or of resignation to having to have something they didn’t want or weren’t sure about.
-It caused me a bit of a sense of humour crisis – we’re at the point where nobody seems happy.
-Let’s go somewhere else.
-So we walked into “Paul” next door and were treated to a grand array of sandwiches and pastries all neatly laid out behind the counter and labelled.
+The girls were in various states of grump because the weren’t sure about anything and didn’t want anything they’d end up not liking.
+It caused me a bit of a sense of humour crisis.
+We were at the point where nobody seemed happy.
+OK, so let’s go somewhere else.
+We walked into “Paul” next door.
+They had a grand array of sandwiches and pastries.
+And they were all neatly laid out behind the counter and labelled.
 Being able to point is much better when trying to order food in a language you don’t speak very well.
-We grabbed a handful of breakfastables and made our way to their outdoor tables – it was a rather warm day again.
+We grabbed a handful of breakfastables and made our way to their outdoor tables.
+It was a rather warm day again.

 The foot of the mountain was about 1.5km away from where we were staying, and involved a leisurely walk through the old town centre.
 This gave us the opportunity for a bit of sightseeing and a couple of geocaches before we eventually found our way to the bottom station of the Téléphérique that leads up to the Bastille.
 There was another geocache at the bottom station, which I was obviously duty-bound to look for.

-The fortress has been improved somewhat by the addition of cafes, a couple of new buildings that house little museums, and some excellent information boards which mainly relate to the geological features of the mountains that you can’t really appreciate from the valley floor.
+The fortress has been improved somewhat since my last visit.
+There are now cafes, a couple of new buildings that house little museums, and some excellent information boards.
+These relate mainly to the geological features of the mountains that you can’t really appreciate from the valley floor.
 Several of these information boards had earthcaches attached to them, so that kept me occupied for a little while.
 A little too long though, so it seemed.
-The heat was taking its toll, even up here and somehow Kas had managed to trip up on something and make herself bleed.
+The heat was taking its toll.
+Even up here Kas somehow had managed to trip up on something and make herself bleed.

 The walk down was entertaining, although the kids were grumpy.
 It turned out that they were grumpy because the caches were all earthcaches, with nothing to actually find.
 As soon as we reached ones that had actual boxes to find then the mood picked up quite a lot.
-Ami enjoyed scrambling up a bank and through some trees to fetch one, and was then doubly pleased when she pulled out one cache that I’d been staring at for a couple of minutes without recognising it.
+Ami enjoyed scrambling up a bank and through some trees to fetch one.
+She was then doubly pleased when she pulled out one cache that I’d been staring at for a couple of minutes without recognising it.

-I got the routing wrong and walked backwards and forwards quite a lot, but made a pretty decent sweep, including finding one outside the famous Grenoble Helicoidal Garage that we’d failed at earlier in the day due to the presence of some geezers sitting at a nearby table.
-When I went back, the table was clear, but it turned out the cache wasn’t there anyway.
-The owner of the bar that owned the cafe table came out to direct me a little further along the street.
-Once I got there I found the cache immediately, so I decided to celebrate and think him by popping into his cafe to buy a drink.
+I got the routing wrong and walked backwards and forwards quite a lot, but made a pretty decent sweep.
+I returned to the famous Grenoble Helicoidal Garage where we’d failed at earlier in the day.
+When I went back, the table was clear, but the cache wasn’t there anyway.
+The owner of the bar that owned the table came out to direct me further along the street.
+Once I was in the right place I found the cache immediately.
+I thought it was therefore reasonable to say thanks by buying a drink from him.

 Subsequent walking took me to a selection of the best bits of Grenoble, including the old Roman walls, the Lycée Stendhal and Place Verdun.
-It was like a bit of a throwback to 40 years previously – which was the last time I’d walked around central Grenoble.
+It was a bit of a throwback to 40 years previously – which was the last time I’d walked around here.
 Memories now rebooted and updated to the modern era.
 I toyed with the idea of walking round to Parc Paul Mistral too, but eventually decided that it was time for a break rather than time for another hour and a half of caching.